bitfocus/companion-module-dmxcontrolprojects-dmxcontrol3/README.md

 This repository provides a Bitfocus Companion module for [DMXControl 3](https://dmxcontrol.de/), a free lighting control software.
 This module enables integration of DMXControl 3 functionality with Bitfocus Companion, allowing remote control of executers and macros.

 > Note: This module only supports DMXControl 3 versions 3.3 and above!
-Currently available as a Release Candidate.

 ## Installation and Build